alirezaalallah/FirstName-LastName-pq-assignment/README.md

 ```bash
 mvn spring-boot:run
 ```

-You have it!
+You're all set!

 # How to use it?

-The service exposes RESTful API to working with your stocks, We have prepared a documentation based on OpenAPI standard you can have look! how? you can once you run the application with previous step you have a look on API specification in below link:
+The service exposes RESTful APIs for working with your stocks.
+We have prepared documentation based on the OpenAPI standard.
+You can access it once you've run the application using the following link:

 [API Specification](http://localhost:8080/swagger-ui/index.html)